SseEpIdEh/Machine-Vision-hand_gesture_control/README.md

 The script will access your webcam and display the video feed.
-Perform hand gestures in front of the webcam to control the mouse cursor:
+Perform hand gestures in front of the webcam to control the mouse cursor

 **If you raise your index finger and lower your middle finger, the cursor will move to the right.**